ArnavSharma938/ConcreteStrengthPrediction/README.md

 ## Results

 The script outputs the mean squared error (MSE) and the standard deviation of MSE calculated from multiple iterations of training and testing the model.

+## Licensing

+This project is licensed under the BSD 2-Clause License License.
+See the LICENSE file for details.